 Any product or company names, marks, or logos shown on this page are the property of their respective owners.
 ComparePower is an unaffiliated, independent marketplace.
 Get unbiased, accurate information backed by our commitment to editorial integrity.

-Power to Confuse: Why Texas’ PowertoChoose.org is a bad idea
+Why Texas’ powertochoose.org is a bad idea

 Searching for the best electric rates and plans in Texas?

-Here’s why Powertochoose.org could end up costing you more than just time.
+Here’s why powertochoose.org could end up costing you more than just time.

 They could have started the business a month ago.
-PowerToChoose lists an Energy Score Card – but all that relates to is the number of complaints “per capita” – the number of formal PUC complaints filed per active customer.
+Power To Choose lists an Energy Score Card – but all that relates to is the number of formal PUC complaints filed per active customer.

-This means the document loads in a new tab or in a new browser window.
-If that’s not annoying, I don’t what is.
-And if keeping track of numerous open windows isn’t enough, having to go back and forth between them while shopping is tough.
-How can you keep track of which plan you were viewing when you have 8 different windows open, all related to different plans?
+This means the document loads in a new tab or a new browser window.
+If that’s not annoying, I don’t know what is.
+And if keeping track of numerous open windows isn’t enough, having to go back and forth between them while shopping is tricky.
+How can you track which plan you were viewing when you have eight windows open, all related to different plans?